 Our rate of cash usage may increase in the future, in particular to support the commercialization of DSUVIA, resubmit the Zalviso NDA to the FDA, and support the anticipated FDA review of the resubmitted ZALVISO NDA.
-In the short-term, we anticipate that our existing capital resources will permit us to meet our capital and operational requirements through at least the end of the second quarter of 2020.
-Our current operating plan includes anticipated activities required to resubmit the NDA for Zalviso, to support the FDA review of the resubmitted Zalviso NDA, once resubmitted, and expenditures related to the launch of DSUVIA in the United States.
+In the short-term, we anticipate that our existing capital resources will permit us to meet our capital and operational requirements through at least the end of the third quarter of 2020.
+Our current operating plan includes anticipated activities required to resubmit the Zalviso NDA, to support the FDA review of the resubmitted Zalviso NDA, and expenditures related to the launch of DSUVIA in the United States.
 These assumptions may change as a result of many factors.
 We will continue to evaluate the work necessary to successfully launch DSUVIA and gain approval of Zalviso in the United States and intend to update our cash forecasts accordingly.
 Our forecast of the period of time through which our financial resources will be adequate to support our operations is a forward-looking statement that involves risks and uncertainties, and actual results could vary materially.
-Additional capital may not be available on terms acceptable to us, or at all.
-If adequate funds are not available, or if the terms underlying potential funding sources are unfavorable, our business and our ability to commercialize DSUVIA and complete development of Zalviso would be harmed.